Wolf: Pelage

 A wolf's coat colour is determined by its guard hairs.
-Wolves usually have some hairs that are white, brown, gray and black.
-The coat of the Eurasian wolf is a mixture of ochreous (yellow to orange) and rusty ochreous (orange/red/brown) colours with light gray.
-The muzzle is pale ochreous gray, and the area of the lips, cheeks, chin, and throat is white.
-The top of the head, forehead, under and between the eyes, and between the eyes and ears is gray with a reddish film.
+Wolves usually have some hairs that are white, brown, grey and black.
+The coat of the Eurasian wolf is a mixture of ochreous (yellow to orange) and rusty ochreous (orange/red/brown) colours with light grey.
+The muzzle is pale ochreous grey, and the area of the lips, cheeks, chin, and throat is white.
+The top of the head, forehead, under and between the eyes, and between the eyes and ears is grey with a reddish film.
 The neck is ochreous.
 Long, black tips on the hairs along the back form a broad stripe, with black hair tips on the shoulders, upper chest and rear of the body.
 The sides of the body, tail, and outer limbs are a pale dirty ochreous colour, while the inner sides of the limbs, belly, and groin are white.
 Apart from those wolves which are pure white or black, these tones vary little across geographical areas, although the patterns of these colours vary between individuals.

-In North America, the coat colours of wolves follow Gloger's rule, wolves in the Canadian arctic being white and those in southern Canada, the U.S., and Mexico being predominantly gray.
-In some areas of the Rocky Mountains of Alberta and British Columbia, the coat colour is predominantly black, some being blue-gray and some with silver and black.
+In North America, the coat colours of wolves follow Gloger's rule, wolves in the Canadian arctic being white and those in southern Canada, the U.S., and Mexico being predominantly grey.
+In some areas of the Rocky Mountains of Alberta and British Columbia, the coat colour is predominantly black, some being blue-grey and some with silver and black.
 Differences in coat colour between sexes is absent in Eurasia; females tend to have redder tones in North America.
 Black-coloured wolves in North America acquired their colour from wolf-dog admixture after the first arrival of dogs across the Bering Strait 12,000 to 14,000 years ago.
 Research into the inheritance of white colour from dogs into wolves has yet to be undertaken.

 Ecology

 Distribution and habitat

 Wolves occur across Eurasia and North America.
-However, deliberate human persecution because of livestock predation and fear of attacks on humans has reduced the wolf's range to about one-third of its historic range; the wolf is now extirpated (locally extinct) from much of its range in Western Europe, the United States and Mexico, and completely in Ireland, the United Kingdom, and Japan.
+However, deliberate human persecution because of livestock predation and fear of attacks on humans has reduced the wolf's range to about one-third of its historic range; the wolf is now extirpated (locally extinct) from much of its range in Western Europe, the United States and Mexico, and completely in the British Isles and Japan.
 In modern times, the wolf occurs mostly in wilderness and remote areas.
 The wolf can be found between sea level and 3000 m.
 Wolves live in forests, inland wetlands, shrublands, grasslands (including Arctic tundra), pastures, deserts, and rocky peaks on mountains.
 Habitat use by wolves depends on the abundance of prey, snow conditions, livestock densities, road densities, human presence and topography.